citronalco/FM4-7Tage-Download/README.md

 # FM4 7-Tage Download
-The Austrian radio station FM4 publishes recordings of all of their shows during the last 7 days on its website.
+The Austrian radio station FM4 publishes recordings of all shows on its website - but only for seven days.

-This Python 3 script is a simple command line tool to download all currently available recordings for a specific show as MP3 files.
+This Python 3 command line script downloads all currently available recordings for a specific show as MP3 files.
 The show's metadata gets stored in the downloaded files' ID3 tags (see below).

-Files aready present are skipped, so it is well suited for cron jobs.
+Files aready downloaded are skipped, so this script is well suited for cron jobs.

 ### Requirements
 Python 3 with modules "mutagen", "requests" and optionally "pydub".
 (On Debian/Ubuntu/Mint: `sudo apt install python3 python3-mutagen python3-requests pydub`)

 FM4 splits some shows (e.g. "Morning Show") into multiple files, probably to cut out advertisements.
-This script will download all those files and, with installed **"pydub"** Python module, merge them into a single MP3 file.
+With installed **"pydub"** Python module this script will merge those files into a single MP3 file.
 If "pydub" is not installed the parts are saved as seperate MP3 files and named accordingy (e.g. "FM4 Morning Show 2020-09-03 06_00 **[1_5]**.mp3, FM4 Morning Show 2020-09-03 06_00 **[2_5]**.mp3, ...).

 ### Usage